Benj-Alex/bblue-dark/README.md

 # bblue-dark theme

-This is a simple dark-ish theme with shades of bLue.
+This is a simple dark-ish theme with shades of blue.
 Enjoy!